companieshouse/ocr-api/README.md

 Name                                        | Description                                                               | Example Value
 ------------------------------------------- | ------------------------------------------------------------------------- | ------------------------
 OCR_TESSERACT_THREAD_POOL_SIZE              | Number of threads to run the Tesseract Conversion process                 | 4  (default value)
-OCR_QUEUE_SIZE                              | Maximum number of OCR Requests in the OCR Queue before a 503 is returned  | 5
+OCR_QUEUE_CAPACITY                          | Maximum number of OCR Requests in the OCR Queue before a 503 is returned  | 5

 ## The stats end point